 This parent and baby choir is supporting new mums while making beautiful music

-Bristol-based Folks & Bairns choir offers a special community for music-loving mums and their little ones – and we’re totally here for it.
+Bristol-based Folks & Bairns choir offers a special community for music-loving mums and their little ones.

 When classically-trained musician Rosie Sleightholme gave birth to her daughter, Isla, she decided to set up a choir with a difference.